April 24–October 6, 2014

 Mr. Albrecht lectures frequently about architecture and design.
 He is a Fellow of the American Academy in Rome.Press Release

 Designing Home: Jews and Midcentury Modernism is organized by The Contemporary Jewish Museum, San Francisco.
 Major sponsorship for this exhibition is provided by Osterweis Capital Management, the Jim Joseph Foundation, and the Seiger Family Foundation.
-Patron sponsorship is provided by the Bernard Osher Jewish Philanthropies Foundation of the Jewish Community Federation and Endowment Fund, Alison Gelb Pincus and Mark Pincus, and The Laszlo N. Tauber Family Foundation.
-Supporting sponsorship is provided by an Anonymous donor, Judy and Harry Cohn, Dana Corvin and Harris Weinberg, G2 Insurance Services, Peggy and Richard Greenfield Foundation, Siesel Maibach, and Barbara and Howard Wollner.
-Participating sponsorship is provided by Susan and Joel Hyatt, and Shelli Semler and Kyle Bach.
+Patron sponsorship is provided by the Bernard Osher Jewish Philanthropies Foundation of the Jewish Community Federation and Endowment Fund, Alison Gelb Pincus and Mark Pincus, The Laszlo N. Tauber Family Foundation, and Phyllis Cook.
+Supporting sponsorship is provided by AIG Private Client Group, an Anonymous donor, Judy and Harry Cohn, Dana Corvin and Harris Weinberg, G2 Insurance Services, Peggy and Richard Greenfield Foundation, Siesel Maibach, and Barbara and Howard Wollner.
+Participating sponsorship is provided by Shelli Semler and Kyle Bach, and Susan and Joel Hyatt.

 Essential support for catalog publication has been provided by Fred M. Levin and Nancy Livingston, The Shenson Foundation, in memory of Ben and A. Jess Shenson.